 Data collection. –

 Pre-spawn dataset: Data from pre-spawn steelhead were collected during upstream migration through Lower Granite Dam (LGR, 695 km from the Pacific Ocean), the final dam before Snake River steelhead disperse to spawning tributaries.
 The LGR adult fish trap is operational 24 h/day, and samples systematically 4 times/h (see Steinhorst et al. 2017 for additional details).
 Biological samples were collected as previously described (Copeland et al. 2019).
 Briefly, fish were PIT-tagged, measured for fork length, and scale and tissue samples were collected.
 The pre-spawn dataset included fish that would spawn in 2016-2021 (Spawn Years 2016-2021), with data collection beginning July 15 of the previous calendar year (2015-2020).
-Genetic sex and genetic stock identification were determined by analysis of tissue samples (Ackerman et al. 2014, Steele et al. 2017), and age and spawning history were determined utilizing analysis of scale samples (Copeland et al. 2018 and described in Copeland et al. 2019).
+PIT-tagging is used to monitor upstream movement, run timing, and abundance to detection locations throughout the basin and subsequent downstream migrations to and through LGR and the Snake and Columbia rivers hydrosystem, possibly including repeat spawning migrations.
+Genetic sex and genetic stock of origin were determined by analysis of tissue samples (Ackerman et al. 2014, Steele et al. 2017), and age and spawning history were determined utilizing analysis of scale samples (Wright et al. 2015; Copeland et al. 2018 and described in Copeland et al. 2019).
 The pre-spawn sample was restricted to natural-origin, first-time spawning, female steelhead.
 Unclipped hatchery fish, fish mis-identified as females, and known repeat spawners were excluded from the pre-spawn dataset, as well as from the post-spawn and repeat spawner datasets (described below).
 After sampling, fish were returned to the LGR fish ladder to continue their upstream migration.

 Post-spawn dataset: After spawning, downstream migrating kelts can pass through LGR by several routes: through the turbines, locks, spill, or the juvenile bypass system (JBS).
-PIT-arrays detect downstream migrating kelts at the JBS as well as at the spillway detector, which began operating in 2020.
+PIT-arrays detect downstream migrating kelts at the JBS as well as at the spillway detector (Axel et al. 2024), which began operating in 2020.
 The post-spawn dataset was amassed by collection of data and samples from kelts that passed through the JBS.
 These fish were mechanically separated from juvenile salmonids and diverted into collection tanks for biological sampling and potential collection by the KRP.
 Biological sampling of kelts has previously been described (Hatch et al. 2013, Pierce et al. 2017).
-Briefly, kelts were scanned for pre-existing PIT tags and either collected for captive reconditioning or returned to the to the Snake River below LGR.
+Briefly, kelts were scanned for pre-existing PIT tags and either collected for captive reconditioning or returned to the Snake River below LGR.
 Collection was restricted to natural-origin, female steelhead.
 At the time of encounter, sex was determined visually, and natural origin was determined based on the presence of an intact adipose fin.
 Kelts that were collected received a PIT-tag if one was not present.